monsifhmouri/Android-Remote-Control-System/README.md

 ## How to Use

-1. Open the main interface on your computer
+1 Open the main interface on your computer
-2. Click **Generate QR Code**
+2 Click **Generate QR Code**
-3. Scan the QR code with your Android phone
+3 Scan the QR code with your Android phone
-4. Open the link in the phone browser
+4 Open the link in the phone browser
-5. Grant screen sharing permission
+5 Grant screen sharing permission
-6. Open **Control Panel** on desktop
+6 Open **Control Panel** on desktop
-7. Start stream and control the device
+7 Start stream and control the device

 ---

 ## Control Notes

-* Mouse clicks are mapped proportionally to phone screen
-* Keyboard input is sent as events
+ Mouse clicks are mapped proportionally to phone screen Keyboard input is sent as events
-* Control is **logical**, not system-level
+ Control is **logical**, not system-level
-* Some Android actions may not respond due to OS limitations
+ Some Android actions may not respond due to OS limitations

 ---

 ## Limitations (Important)

-* Browser **cannot inject real touch events** into Android system
-* Full control requires:
+ Browser **cannot inject real touch events** into Android system Full control requires:

-  * ADB connection **or**
+   ADB connection **or**
-  * Android Accessibility Service (not included)
+   Android Accessibility Service (not included)

 This project intentionally avoids those to stay:

-* Python-only on desktop
+ Python-only on desktop
-* App-free on Android
+ App-free on Android

 ---

 ## Intended Use

-* Educational purposes
-* Proof of concept
+ Proof of concept
-* Networking & real-time systems demo
+ Networking & real-time systems demo
-* Portfolio / research project
+ Portfolio / research project

 ---